JezGodfrey/Lem-In/README.md

 - Find every path possible from start-room to end-room
 - Of those paths determine the maximum number of paths that could be used (determined by number of rooms linked to the start/end rooms)
 - For 1 path to n maximum number of paths*, determine the optimal paths by starting with the shortest available path and searching for the next shortest path which uses no rooms from the preceding paths
-- For each set of paths, run the simulation where ants travel down the paths, recording each turn
+- For each set of paths, set ants on their paths and run the simulation, recording each turn
+- Ants are set on paths from the shortest to the longest, based on how many rooms are in the path and how many ants are already assigned on that path
+- Each ant moves one at a time, waiting if the next room is full, and the simulation is recursively run until all ants have reached the end
 - Count the number of turns taken for each set of paths and display the results of the set of paths that took the least number of turns

 *With unique paths being the key factor, sometimes more paths isn't the most optimal; it depends on the number of ants travelling the graph.